Comparison of Star Trek and Star Wars: Critique and commentaries

 Jeremy Bulloch was best known for his role as Boba Fett in the original Star Wars trilogy.
 He was a huge fan of Star Trek: The Original Series.
 He argued that while both franchises are popular, Star Wars comes out as the superior, for its soundtracks and special effects.

 Contrasting the focus of the two franchises, contributor J. C. Herzthe of The New York Times argued, "Trek fandom revolves around technology because the Star Trek universe was founded on ham-fisted dialogue and Gong Show-caliber acting.
 But the fictional science has always been brilliant.
 The science in Star Wars is nonsense, and everyone knows it.
 But no one cares because Star Wars isn't about science.
 It's epic drama.
 It's about those incredibly well-developed characters and the moral decisions they face.
 People don't get into debates about how the second Death Star works.
 They get into debates about the ethics of blowing it up."

-John Wenzel of The Denver Post highlighted two differences in approach, noting the "swashbuckling" and "gunslinger" style of Star Wars compared with Star Trek's "broader themes of utopian living, justice and identity" and that the spiritual aspect of Star Wars contrasts with the balance of emotion and logic seen in Star Trek.
+John Wenzel of The Denver Post highlighted two differences in approach, noting the "swashbuckling" and "gunslinger" style of Star Wars compared with Star Trek's "broader themes of utopian living, justice, and identity" and that the spiritual aspect of Star Wars contrasts with the balance of emotion and logic seen in Star Trek.

-Billionaire Peter Thiel told Dowd "I'm a capitalist.
+Billionaire Peter Thiel told Maureen Dowd of The New York Times in a 2017 interview, "I'm a capitalist.
 Star Wars is the capitalist show.
-Star Trek is the communist one".
+Star Trek is the communist one."
 He further stated "There is no money in Star Trek because you just have the transporter machine that can make anything you need.
 The whole plot of Star Wars starts with Han Solo having this debt that he owes and so the plot in Star Wars is driven by money."

-Archived footage in Trek Nation showed Gene Roddenberry saying, "I like Star Wars.
+Archived footage in the 2011 documentary produced by Gene Roddenberry's son, Trek Nation, showed Gene Roddenberry opining, "I like Star Wars.
 It was young King Arthur growing up, slaying the evil emperor finally.
-There's nothing wrong with that kind of entertainment - everything doesn't have to create a philosophy for you - for your whole life.
+There's nothing wrong with that kind of entertainment—everything doesn't have to create a philosophy for you—for your whole life.
 You can also have fun."